xenharmonic-devs/blob/README.md

 Copy the contents of the `public` folder to any webserver and open `index.html`

+or

+Install the package locally and run `npm run app`.
+The page will be hosted at `http://localhost:3000`.
+To stop it, press `Ctrl+C`

 ## How to contribute

 ### Important folders